vishvAsa/notes/knowledge-preservation.md

 - Archivists
   - Archivists tend to be responsible for records once they become archives and are thus no longer used for their original purpose.
   - Canadian council of Archives recommendations [2003](https://archivescanada.ca/wp-content/uploads/2022/08/RBch6_en.pdf)

+### Location
+- Temples
+  - one should have an effort to engrave important texts on to temple walls.

+Other efforts

+- Memory of Mankind [archive](https://www.memory-of-mankind.com/?ref=longnow.org) - Hallstatt/Austria
+  - The geological structure of the surrounding rock must not destroy the archive.

+## Content
+- Global village construction kit [here](https://wiki.opensourceecology.org/wiki/Main_Page)